 • Assessment Results 2019-2020: As outlined in the PRCC policy regarding evaluation, all instructors were evaluated by their immediate supervisors during FY20.
+However, due to COVID-19, a decision was made to evaluate the required instructors knowing the 2020-2021 academic year requires 100% evaluation.

-Source of Documentation: The results are on file in the offices of the Vice President for Instruction/Provost, the Dean of Career and Technical Education Programs, the Vice President for Forrest County Center, and/or directors or chairs of instructional departments.
+Source of Documentation: The results are on file in the offices of the Senior Vice President for Instruction/Provost, the Dean of Career and Technical Education Programs, the Vice President for Forrest County Center, and/or directors or chairs of instructional departments.

-Use of Assessment Results: Instructor evaluations are used as a tool to help instructors and supervisors analyze each instructor's strengths and identify challenges.
+Use of Assessment Results: Instructors are required to participate in professional development throughout the year.
+Instructor evaluations are used as a tool to help instructors and supervisors analyze each instructor's strengths and identify challenges and also as a tool to suggest helpful professional development sessions.
+Due to 100% evaluations being required for the 2020-2021 academic year, professional development sessions will be offered focusing on effective evaluation methods.